-As a lender of money, the banker is interested in the priority (d) his/her claim has on the company's assets relative to other claims.
-Close examination of the liability section and the related maturity discloses dates, notes amounts, collateral, subordinations, and restrictions of existing contractual obligations, all of which are important to potential and existing creditors.
-The assets and earning power are likewise important to a banker considering a loan.

-- (e) Current liabilities are obligations whose liquidation is reasonably expected to require the use of existing resources properly classified as current assets, or the creation of other current liabilities. - (f) The definition of liabilities under IFRS and ASPE do not currently differ.
-The Conceptual Framework Exposure Draft defines a liability as a present obligation to transfer an economic resource as a result of past events.
+- c.
+As a lender of money, the banker is interested in the priority his/her claim has on the company's assets relative to other claims.
+Close examination of the liability section and the related notes discloses amounts, maturity dates, collateral, subordinations, and restrictions of existing contractual obligations, all of which are important to potential and existing creditors.
+The assets and earning power are likewise important to a banker considering a loan. - d.
+Current liabilities are obligations whose liquidation is reasonably expected to require the use of existing resources properly classified as current assets, or the creation of other current liabilities. - A liability is an obligation that arises from past transactions or events, which may result in a transfer of assets or provision of services.